-Grape Salad is an easy classic potluck dessert that tastes like part fruit salad and part cheesecake with a crunch brown sugar pecan topping.
+Grape Salad is a classic easy potluck dessert that tastes like part fruit salad and part cheesecake with a crunchy brown sugar pecan topping.

-This recipe is a classic throwback American comfort food dessert recipe like Watergate Salad, Ambrosia Salad and Frog’s Eye Salad that I shared earlier this year.
+This recipe is a classic throwback American comfort food dessert recipe like Watergate Salad, Ambrosia Salad and Frog’s Eye Salad.
 A little less healthy (but not too unhealthy!) than your classic Fruit Salad, this is a still a fun family favorite you can serve this summer without heating up your oven!

-We love when fun easy recipes come together without a lot of work.
-This creamy Grape Salad Recipe happens to be a classic one that we didn’t need to re-invent the wheel on.
+It feels great when fun, easy recipes come together without a lot of work.
+This creamy Grape Salad Recipe happens to be a classic one that you don’t need to re-invent the wheel on.
 It is part fruit salad, part no bake cheesecake, and part brown sugar pecan topping.

-This recipe is huge hit with the kids during Easter, sometimes served with chopped candy bars (Snickers or Mars bars), it is one of the easier desserts we serve during the holiday and we get to avoid buying Peeps (although we do love making Homemade Marshmallows).
+This recipe is huge hit with the kids during Easter, sometimes served with chopped candy bars (Snickers or Mars bars), it is one of the easier desserts to serve during the holiday and you get to avoid buying Peeps (although we do love making Homemade Marshmallows).